IPLSplatoon/IPL-Splat.github.io/dataProcessor/README.md

     the staff spreadsheet.
 Place its credentials in `./secrets/googleAuth.json`
   - Create an [OAuth Client ID](https://console.cloud.google.com/apis/credentials)
     (Setting the *Application type* to 'Desktop App') and place its credentials in `./secrets/credentials.json`
+- Getting an `google.auth.exceptions.RefreshError: invalid_grant` error when running the processor?
+Try deleting the `secrets/token.pickle` file.